 Today, the Foundation has assets of approx.

 The purpose of the Foundation is to fund vocational training programmes, as part of which it provides financial support for students, and of furthering scientific research in textiles technology and related fields.
 Young and up-and-coming talents from all areas of the fashion and textile business are provided with support enabling them to enrol in training and further education programmes.
-The Foundation fulfils the aims enshrined in its charter by awarding prizes in acknowledgement of work completed for final examinations/degrees or in the form of doctoral dissertations on issues of current interest from all areas of the garment industry and fashion business, e.g. creation and design, business/marketing, sourcing/procurement, logistics, textile and apparel technology, and communication.
-Also eligible for consideration is work on interdisciplinary issues such as ecology or new media.
+The Foundation fulfils the aims enshrined in its charter by awarding prizes in acknowledgement of work completed for final examinations/degrees on issues of current interest from all areas of the garment industry and fashion business, e.g. creation and design, business, sourcing/procurement, logistics, textile and apparel technology, and communication.
+Also eligible for consideration is work on interdisciplinary issues such as ecology or digital change/agility.

 In line with the purposes as set forth in the Foundation's charter, financial support may also be granted to institutions, schools, colleges, and places of vocational training and education that have displayed a quite particular dedication to the task of nurturing young talents.
 Such support may, for example, take the form of help given to institutions seeking to acquire equipment required for specific training projects, etc.